-18 The AFL does not indicate the actual fault current of an IBR, so it must not be used to indicate performance in protection system gradings, primary equipment current rating adequacies or fault current breaking capacities.
+17 The AFL does not indicate the actual fault current of an IBR, so it must not be used to indicate performance in protection system gradings, primary equipment current rating adequacies or fault current breaking capacities.
 Furthermore, in choosing this methodology, AEMO is cognizant of the statement on page 153 of AEMC, Efficient management of system strength on the power system, Rule determination, 21 October 2021 that the magnitude of general system strength impact is equivalent to the SSQ, and on page 167 where the AEMC is more specific, in stating that the amount of available fault current by which a 4.6.6 Connection reduces at the 4.6.6 Connection Point would be equivalent to the SSQ.

-SCR{withstand} = is assumed to be 3.0 if there is no model of the 4.6.6 Connection available.
+SSQ - as defined in NER 6A.23.5(j), except that the reference to SCR is to be interpreted as the Withstand SCR.
+SCRwithstand = is assumed to be 3.0 if there is no model of the 4.6.6 Connection available.
 If a model is available, the proposed Withstand SCR is to be used.

-P{rated} = rated active power, rated power transfer capability or maximum demand for the system strength connection point.

-Stability coefficient19 which is a constant value of 1.2, reflecting assumed limitations in the network immediately beyond the 4.6.6 Connection, for which the lowest value must not be less than 1.2^{20,21}.
+Prated = rated active power, rated power transfer capability or maximum demand for the system strength connection point. α = Stability coefficient 18 which is a constant value of 1.2, reflecting assumed limitations in the network immediately beyond the 4.6.6 Connection ^{19,20} .